 Peoples of Yugoslavia!
 Serbs, Croats, Slovenes, Macedonians, Montenegrins, Moslems!
 The long-desired day has dawned which you have been waiting for with such yearning.
 The day of rejoicing has come to us here, too.
 Finally the greatest fascist power in Europe is vanquished, Germany, which incited so much suffering upon our people and took so many victims.
 The powers that tried to enslave you have been vanquished.
 You were offered enticements by the German and Italian fascists in order to lead you to exterminate each other.
 But your best sons and daughters, inspired with love for their homeland and for you, her peoples, thwarted this diabolical enemy plan.
 Instead of mutual dissension and hostility, you are today united in a new and happier Yugoslavia.
 Instead of the old Yugoslavia, rotten with corruption and injustice, today we have the Democratic Federal Yugoslavia of equal peoples.
 This is the result of the victory of our glorious Yugoslav Army, it is the result of your endurance, your self-sacrifice and faith in your just cause … We must make our brotherhood and unity even stronger, so that never again can any force destroy it.

-What is Tito referring to in Source A, when he speaks of the “traitor-government”
+What is Tito referring to in Source Q, when he speaks of the "traitor-government"?

-With reference to its origin, purpose and content, assess the values and limitations of Source C.
+With reference to its origin, purpose and content, analyse the value and limitations of Source S for a historian studying the consolidation of communist rule in Yugoslavia.

-Compare and contrast the Sources B and C, in order to understand how Tito mixed elements of both socialism and nationalism, and why he does them.
+Compare and contrast Sources R and S, in order to understand how Tito mixed elements of both socialism and nationalism in his wartime speeches.

 Source Q